-The Southern Forum on Agricultural, Rural, and Environmental History (SFARE) is now accepting proposals for its annual conference, to be held at Rice University, in Houston, Texas, February 10-11, 2017.
+The Southern Forum on Agricultural, Rural, and Environmental History (SFARE) is now accepting proposals for its annual conference, to be held at Samford University, in Birmingham, Alabama, April 15-16, 2016.

-Now in its tenth year, SFARE provides a collegial setting for established scholars and advanced graduate students to present material that pushes the boundaries of agricultural, rural, and environmental history.
-In keeping with SFARE’s tradition of fostering a welcoming and constructive atmosphere, participants should plan to attend ALL panels (there are no concurrent sessions) in order to provide quality feedback for each presenter.
-This year’s event is supported by the David Potter fund for southern history in the Department of History at Rice University, with additional support from the Center for the History of Agriculture, Science, and the Environment of the South (CHASES) at Mississippi State University.
+Now in its ninth year, SFARE provides a collegial setting for established scholars and advanced graduate students to present material that pushes the boundaries of agricultural, rural, and environmental history.
+In keeping with SFARE’s tradition of fostering a welcoming and constructive atmosphere, participants should plan to attend all panels (there are no concurrent sessions) in order to provide quality feedback for each presenter.
+This year’s event is sponsored by the Department of History at Samford University, with support from the Center for the History of Agriculture, Science, and the Environment of the South (CHASES) at Mississippi State University.

 Work on all geographic locations and time periods is welcome.
 Faculty and students are invited to submit panel, roundtable, or single-paper proposals on any topic dealing with rural, agricultural, or environmental history.
-Please submit a 250-word paper proposal or a 500-word panel proposal, along with a one-page CV for each person involved, to Randal Hall at firstname.lastname@example.org.
+Please submit a 100-word paper proposal or a 250-word panel proposal, along with a one-page CV, to Erin Stewart Mauldin, Assistant Professor, Samford University, at firstname.lastname@example.org.

-The deadline for submissions is November 1, 2016.
-Responses will be sent by December 1.
+The deadline for submissions is January 15, 2016.
+Presenters will be notified by February 1.